JWMB/CurricuLLM/README.md

 * Project tracking - tasks related to the project are tightly connected to the repository via Issues and Projects

 **Note:** The current materials in the [/courses](/courses) folder have been generated with a cheap model (gpt-4o-mini) and a naïve prompt.
 The cost to generate one of these textbooks is in the range of tens of cents, but the quality is not great.
 I will switch to a more capable model once the generation pipeline is more complete.

+❗Math ÅK 7 test with `gpt-4o` available in separate [branch](https://github.com/JWMB/CurricuLLM/blob/test-4o/courses/Matematik%20%C3%85K%207/0%20Tal%20och%20r%C3%A4kning/0_chapter.md) - compare output to `gpt-4o-mini` by switching branch when looking at a file, or check the [PR](https://github.com/JWMB/CurricuLLM/pull/7/files).
+The cost to generate was ~0.6EUR.

 ## Workflow
 Especially in the beginning, there will be a lot of back-and-forth between experts and LLM configuration/generation.